TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 4. Click the link to go to your dashboard.
 5. Click the plus sign to Create a new workspace.
 ![New Workspace Photo](create_workspace_photo.png)
-6. Name your workspace and give workspace a description
+6. Name your workspace according to your teacher's instructions and give your workspace a description
 7. Make your workspace private
-8. Click Create workspace
+8. Click "Create workspace" at the bottom of the page
 ![Filled in workspace photo](create_new_workspace_photo.png)
-9. This will take a few seconds to set you up, but will look like this:
+9. This will take a few seconds to set you up, but it will look like this:
 ![Cloud9 empty workspace photo](new_workspace_photo.png)
 10. From the top panel select window, pick share (third choice from the top)
 ![Cloud9 window to share](window_to_share_photo.png)